hactar-is/wagtail-meilisearch/README.md

 ### TODO

     * Faceting
-    * Sort keys by boost value before creating an index
+    * Implement boosting in the sort algorithm
-    * Search results
+    * ~~Search results~~
-    * Add support for the autocomplete api
+    * ~~Add support for the autocomplete api~~
-    * Ensure we're getting results by relevance
+    * ~~Ensure we're getting results by relevance~~
     * Write tests
+    * Performance improvements - particularly in the autocomplete query compiler which for some reason seems slower than the regular one.

 ### Thanks